rcorless/rcorless.github.io/index.md

 Chapter 5 (or is it Unit 5?
 With a Jupyter Book the old words for divisions of a book are a bit obsolete) covers Bohemian matrices at an entry level.

-The book has now been published by SIAM.
+The book has now been published by SIAM (November 2023).
 You can find it at
 <A HREF="https://epubs.siam.org/doi/book/10.1137/1.9781611977509"> The SIAM Bookstore online </A>

 <H4> Jupyter and Maple </H4>